velzie/warhooks/README.md

 - triggerbot
 - aimbot

-# How to compile
-`gcc main.c -g -o hax.so -fPIC -shared`

 # How to use
+- clone source
+- run `make`
 - compile warfork with steamlib disabled and debugging symbols enabled, commit# `bbf81122b2337eb1509144e5aee5e4ba8bd57fd3`
-- launch game with LD_PRELOAD pointed to the compiled dll
+- launch game with LD_PRELOAD pointed to warhooks.so

 ### Commands
 ```